avivshaked/ang-validator/README.md

 # ang-validator.js #
 [![Build Status](https://travis-ci.org/avivshaked/ang-validator.svg?branch=master)](https://travis-ci.org/avivshaked/ang-validator)

-An angular wrapper for chriso's [validator.js](https://github.com/chriso/validator.js).

-An angular wrapper for chriso's validator.js .
-It wraps all of validator.js functionality into easy to use angular directives.
-It also provides a simple way to add custom angular validators and sanitizers.
+An angular module that offers a big set of validators and sanitizers angular directives.
+It also provides an easy way to add you own custom validators and sanitizers.
+All validators and sanitizers interact seamlessly with angular's native validation.

+This library uses chriso's [validator.js](https://github.com/chriso/validator.js) as a 'validation-engine' and exposes all of its functionality via angular directives and $validator object.

 ## How to install ##
 This library can be installed via [bower](http://bower.io/).